nishant1618/Chatbot-For-Restaurant-using-Dialogflow-Fastapi/README.md

     ```sh
      ngrok http 8000
 - Ngrok will provide you with a public HTTPS URL.
 Use this URL to set up    webhooks and test your chatbot.
+- Copy the ngrok url and paste it in the fulfilment section of dialogflow

+9. Go to integration in dialogflow and copy the iframe content and paste it in the html file where iframe tag is present.

-9. Open the index.html file in your browser to view the frontend.
+10. Open the home.html file in your browser to view the frontend.

-# Database Dump

-This repository contains a MySQL database dump.

-## Import Instructions

-To import this database, use the following command:

-    mysql -u [username] -p [database_name] < database_dump.sql

 ### Usage
 - Start the FastAPI server using the command above.